UPDATED: AUGUST 28, 2020

 - Guidance for the locations of meetings has been updated

 - The safest locations for face to face activities is outdoors.
 Scouting activities are to continue to take place outdoors until the change in seasons makes it necessary to meet indoors.
 At that time, Scouting meetings and activities may take place indoors.
-Local building capacity restrictions must be met, masks are required, and social distancing must be practiced at all times.
+Local building capacity restrictions must be met.

 - Guidance for transportation has been updated